shyamkarla/guide-intro-to-angular/tutorial/14-builtin-directives.md

 > Code check: [07-ng-repeat](https://github.com/Thinkful/guide-intro-to-angular/tree/master/clean/07-ng-repeat)

 View the result by downloading the _Code check_ and opening the `index.html` file in your browser.
-Play around with the `fruits` values inside `index.html` and refresh your page to see how everythign updates.
+Play around with the `fruits` values inside `index.html` and refresh your page to see how everything updates.